Fair processing notice for job applicants on handling of personal data

 - Right to object

-Should you have any complaints regarding the handling of your data you have the right to lodge a complaint with Mark Johnstone, the RSM’s Data Protection Officer.
+Should you have any complaints regarding the handling of your data you have the right to lodge a complaint with John Foster-Hill, the RSM’s Data Protection Officer.

 You can contact him at: